Dimab92/Dimab92/README.md

 S3 & Backups: Implementing automated backups to S3, including downloading, updating, and uploading versions.json with backup artifacts

 ## Cloud Deployment & Automation:
-Automated the full deployment pipeline from GitHub to cloud VM using Docker and GitHub Actions.
+Automated the full deployment pipeline from GitHub to AWS (EC2) using GitHub Actions

-Docker Compose (Production):

-Created docker-compose-prod.yaml to deploy production-ready services (Nginx, Backend, Frontend) using prebuilt images from private container registry
+Creating docker-compose-file to deploy production-ready services using prebuilt images from ECR

-Ensured separation of development and production environments

 ## Infrastructure as Code (IaC) with Terraform:
 Provisioned production-grade infrastructure on AWS using Terraform with focus on scalability, automation, and cost-efficiency (Free Tier).